 Electrical Adapters: In Lord Howe Island, the electrical power used is the same with Australia – 240 volts at 50/60 Hertz.

-Trivia: The waters surrounding Lord Howe Island is one of the richest marine ecosystem in the world.
+Trivia: The waters surrounding Lord Howe Island is one of the richest marine ecosystems in the world.
 There are approximately 500 species of fish and 90 species of corals.
-Snorkeling or diving in the waters of Lord Howe Island is like swimming into a giant aquarium.
+Snorkeling or diving in the waters of Lord Howe Island is like swimming in a giant aquarium.

 Travel to Lord Howe Island